psychemedia/finn-resources/src/salmon-of-knowledge.md

 "But why did you choose this river out of all the rivers?"

-Finegas beamed on his pupil :
+Finegas beamed on his pupil:

 "I would tell you anything," said he, "and I will tell you that."